AlekseiAdamov/dendy/README.md

       callbackName: Auth
     ```

-2. Emplement endpoints callback functions in the `callbacks` package and put them in the `Callbacks` map.
+2. Implement endpoints callback functions in the `callbacks` package and put them in the `Callbacks` map.
    Unfortunately, Go doesn't allow to call package functions by their names without binding them somehow &mdash; be it a map or a type method.
 That's the reason for the requirement.

     ```go